atlas-runtime/atlas-guides/atlas-pi.md

 # Deploying Atlas on Raspberry PI Zero
 Quick jump: [Introduction](#introduction) | [Installation](#installation) | [Running Scripts](#running-scripts)

+In order to setup and deploy SGX servers, follow [this](https://github.com/atlas-runtime/atlas-guides/blob/main/setup_atlas.md) guide first.
 This tutorial focuses strictly on installing and deploying atlas on Raspberry PI without the need of installing Intel SGX (we have already deployed a pre-configured Intel SGX worker-server ready to handle requests).

-In order to setup and deploy SGX servers, follow [this](https://github.com/atlas-runtime/atlas-guides/blob/main/setup_atlas.md) guide.

 **In our evaluation, we are a using a Raspberry PI Zero Wireless with headers, a UPS HAT: Waveshare and Batteries:
 2 x 18650 Li-ion 3400mAh 3.7V.
 In case you are using a different battery module, atlas battery functionality